AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## License

-This work is part of paper named "Targeting of the human nasal microbiota by secretory IgA antibodies"
+This work is part of paper named **Targeting of the human nasal microbiota by secretory IgA antibodies**

 If you find this work useful, please [cite us](https://www.biorxiv.org/content/10.1101/2022.08.31.505993v1.full).